Are we at the dawn of a new welfare state? This policy analyst thinks so.

 Via polling and surveys, Data for Progress has seen support for a number of different social programs jump up by 10 points or more; programs like the Green New Deal jump up by 10 points, green jobs jump up by 10 points.
 We’ve also seen that both young and persuadable voters can be mobilized around a climate-change message.
 Climate change has become an incredibly favorable general-election issue for Democrats — it allows them to draw a very favorable comparison with Republicans, which has been the party of denial and of fossil-fuel henchmen for many decades.
 And those messages really do resonate with the electorate, in ways that give us a very strong advantage if we run on a strong climate message in November.

 Data for Progress published research that helped inform some of Biden’s climate plan.
-Some things we advocate for, such as a $2 trillion investment over four years, also ended up in the plan, which is very encouraging.
+Some things we advocated for, such as a $2 trillion investment over four years, also ended up in the plan, which is very encouraging.
+We would’ve liked to see more, but it’s a start.
 The transition to a clean-energy economy cannot happen without a robust public-sector role.
 One other big thing that we advocated for that ended up in the plan is for 40 percent of climate investments going toward frontline communities.

 A new New Deal

-Note: This post has been updated with additional details from NoiseCat.